 There is a section here called LMS, that allows subjects to post notes, activities and tasks for their students to be able to access from anywhere that they have an internet connection.
 We have had a number of parents wanting to see what is in this section, so we have now made a limited “view” of this inside the Parent Portal too.
 Some of the features available in the Student Portal are shown on the right.

-The students are shown how to access the portal during school time, and use the same details to log in as they are given to log in to the school computers.
-The quick link below will take you straight to the Student Portal login page.
+The students are shown how to access the portal during school time and use the same details to log in as they are given to log in to the school computers.
+The quick link on the left menu will take you straight to the Student Portal login page.

 The address can also be saved in their device’s browser for quick access: